nesi/alphafold2-on-mahuika/docs/2_alphafold2_databases.md

             AlphaFold2DB/2023-04

     ```
-Loading a module will set the $AF2DB variable which is pointing to the  selected version of the database.
+Loading a module will set the `$AF2DB` environment variable which is pointing to the  selected version of the database.
 For an example.

 !!! terminal "terminal"
     ```bash